Society

 We have introduced a working from home system in order to respect and assist the work motivation of employees by developing a working environment that increases labor productivity and allows employees to bring out their full potential without being constrained by working hours and geographic location of employees.

-As measures to prevent COVID-19 infections, we apply the working from home system to employees without limiting the employees who are allowed to work from home and the frequency of usage.
+We apply the working from home system to employees without limiting the employees who are allowed to work from home and the frequency of usage.
 The questionnaire survey of employees of our Group companies in Japan conducted in February 2022 had positive responses, such as working from home system improves work efficiency by making it easier to schedule a meeting with overseas attendants; and the use of web conferencing system facilitates smooth information sharing and decision making.
 At the same time, issues were raised, such as employees in certain job categories cannot work from home; and some physical tasks including administrative procedures involving paper documents prevent some employees from working from home.

 Based on the feedback and issues emerged regarding the working from home system, we will improve applicable systems wherever necessary toward creating a working environment that allows individual employees to demonstrate their abilities to the fullest.